briankeny/koterm/README.md

 <h2>Koterm</h2>
-Koterm is a light weigtht  fast  subdomain finder and host scanning tool written in python programming language.
+Koterm is a very fast subdomain enumarator and host scanning tool written in python.

-It provides information for website using OSINT.

 May be of use for Recon and bug bounty hunting in general.